Marked points on translation surfaces: Introduction

 \bold{Strata of quadratic differentials.} For any connected component of a stratum $\cQ$ of quadratic differentials, one can form the affine invariant submanifold $\tilde{\cQ}$ consisting of all Abelian differentials which arise as double covers (also called square roots) of quadratic differentials in $\cQ$.
 Each $(X,\omega)\in \tilde{\cQ}$ has a natural involution $J$, so that $(X/J, \omega^2)\in \cQ$.
 (Since $(X,\omega)$ might, in unusual cases, have more than one involution, the data of $J$ should be included in a point of $\tilde\cQ$, but rather than write $(X,\omega, J)\in \tilde\cQ$ we suppress this from the notation.)

 If $\cQ$ consists entirely of hyperelliptic surfaces we say that $\cQ$ is hyperelliptic.
 In this case the hyperelliptic involution on $X/J$ lifts to a hyperelliptic involution on $X$.

-\begin{thm} Suppose $\cQ$ has higher rank.
+\begin{thm} Suppose $\cQ$ is not $\cQ(-1^4)$, $\cQ(2,-1^2)$, or $\cQ(2^2)$.
 If $\cQ$ is not hyperelliptic, the only $\tilde{\cQ}$-periodic points are fixed points of the involution $J$.
 If $\cQ$ is hyperelliptic, the only $\tilde{\cQ}$-periodic points are fixed points for $J$ and fixed points for the hyperelliptic involution. \end{thm}

+In Section \ref{S:background} we will recall the definition of rank, and in Corollary \ref{C:q-rank-one} we will see that $\cQ(-1^4)$, $\cQ(2,-1^2)$, and $\cQ(2^2)$ are exactly the $\cQ$ that have rank 1.

+Theorem \ref{T:Q} is the most difficult of our main theorems, and we expect the combination of Theorems \ref{T:main} and \ref{T:Q} to have the most applications.

 \bold{Context.} Leli\`evre, Monteil, and Weiss recently showed that the only translation surfaces in which every pair of points are finitely blocked are covers of tori \cite{LMW}; we recover and strengthen this in Corollary~\ref{C:LMW}.
 Generalizing work of Hubert, Schmoll, and Troubetzkoy \cite{HST} in the case of lattice surfaces, they also showed that for any point $p$ on any translation surface, the set of points not illuminated by $p$ is finite.
 For more background on the finite blocking problem and the closely related illumination problem, see \cite{Mont1, Mont2, HST, LMW}.